pingcap/docs/information-schema/information-schema.md

 > **Note:**
 >
-> Some of the following tables are only supported on TiDB Self-Hosted and not supported on TiDB Cloud.
+> Some of the following tables are only supported on TiDB Self-Managed and not supported on TiDB Cloud.
 To get a full list of unsupported tables on TiDB Cloud, see [System tables](https://docs.pingcap.com/tidbcloud/limited-sql-features#system-tables).

 | Table name                                                                              | Description |
 |-----------------------------------------------------------------------------------------|-------------|